Cash Sweep Program

 For more information on FDIC insurance coverage please click on the appropriate link in the table above to review the applicable Bank Deposit Sweep Program Disclosure.

 Click here for the Standard Program – Natural Persons Bank List.

 Click here for the Standard Program – Non-Natural Persons Bank List.

 Your available cash — including deposits, dividends, interest and proceeds from sales in your brokerage account — will be automatically invested into a money market fund.

 Money market funds are sold by prospectus.
 Please consider the investment objectives, risks, charges and expenses carefully before investing.
-The prospectus, which contains this and other information, can be obtained by calling your Avantax Financial Advisor.
+The prospectus, which contains this and other information, can be obtained by calling your Avantax Financial Professional.
 Read it carefully before you invest.

 The Money Market Sweep is protected by SIPC.
 Questions regarding SIPC coverage should be directed to the Securities Investor Protection Corporation.

 An investment in a money market fund is neither insured nor guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
 Although the fund seeks to preserve the value of your investment at one dollar per share, it is possible to lose money by investing in the fund.